apache/mxnet/example/image-classification/tensorrt/README.md

-## MxNet-TensorRT runtime integration examples
+## MXNet-TensorRT runtime integration examples

 **Note:** The TensorRT integration API documentation can be found [here](../../../docs/api/python/contrib/tensorrt.md).
-Please read it carefully as it describes how to build MxNet with TensorRT, and how to adapt existing pre-trained models for both the symboli API and for Gluon.
+Please read it carefully as it describes how to build MXNet with TensorRT, and how to adapt existing pre-trained models for both the symboli API and for Gluon.

-**Note:** To use this feature, MxNet needs to be built with TensorRT support.
+**Note:** To use this feature, MXNet needs to be built with TensorRT support.
 Please see the details as to how to build a Docker container with TensorRT support for the x86_64 platform [here](../../../docs/api/python/contrib/tensorrt.md).

 **Note:** This example uses pre-trained models from the [Gluon model zoo](https://gluon-cv.mxnet.io/model_zoo/index.html).
 In order to use it, please install the [gluoncv](https://pypi.org/project/gluoncv/) pip package as follows:
 ```
 pip install gluoncv
 ```

-The following example shows how to run image classification models using pure MxNet for inference, followed by MxNet with TensorRT integration, comparing performance and accuracy.
+The following example shows how to run image classification models using pure MXNet for inference, followed by MxNet with TensorRT integration, comparing performance and accuracy.
 The models in question are:

 * cifar_resnet20_v1
 * cifar_resnet56_v1